WilliamSchack/Spotify-Downloader/README.md

 > [!WARNING]
 > Please note that downloading too many songs in a short time span can lead to YouTube flagging your IP and preventing further downloads (Will not effect your YouTube experience).
 I have not experienced it personally and have downloaded a few thousand songs within a day on a few occasions when testing but there is a case where someone downloaded 5000 songs in one day which got their IP flagged so if you intend to download a large amount of songs it is safer to spread it out over a few days or limit your download speed in the settings.

+### Quick Start

+1. Open Spotify and copy the link for a public song, album, or playlist using **Share > Copy link**.
+2. Open Spotify Downloader and paste the link into **Enter Song/Playlist URL**.
+3. Select a save location.
+4. Review the output format and other options in **Settings**.
+5. Start the download and wait for processing to finish.

+Spotify Premium is not required.
+YouTube cookies and custom Spotify API keys are optional and should only be configured when the related advanced features are needed.

 ### User Interface